01 of 09

 Polish spoken here! announce the storefronts along Fleet Avenue in Cleveland’s Slavic Village neighborhood.
 Homemade pierogi, freshly-ground kielbasa, and just-out-of-the-oven potato bread beckon.
 But, you don’t have to be Polish to enjoy the wonderful tastes and sights of the growing number of sausage shops, restaurants, and delis here.

 Slavic Village, just south of downtown Cleveland off of I-77 and Fleet Avenue, was originally settled by Czech and Polish immigrants who arrived to work in the steel factories and woolen mills here.
 The customs, culture, and recipes they brought with them still thrive and are served daily throughout Slavic Village.
-Join me for a walk through the neighborhood.Continue to 2 of 9 below.
+Enjoy a virtual visit to this historic neighborhood.Continue to 2 of 9 below.

 02 of 09

 Start your walking tour of Slavic Village at the Red Chimney Restaurant, home of the cheap, yet delicious breakfast.
 The restaurant, on the corner of E 65th Street and Fleet Avenue, is the hub of the neighborhood.
 On any given day, you'll find the parish priest or the councilman or the local bartender, all discussing the events of the day.

 In addition to the breakfast special, which includes eggs, potatoes, bacon or sausage, and toast, the Red Chimney serves up a huge menu of traditional and Polish favorites.
 Particularly good are the biscuits and sausage gravy and the Weiner schnitzel.